-F. DSMB Report using Form HEC F56
+F. DSMB Report using Form HEC F56.1

-- The sponsor shall report any significant change that results in the increase of risk to subjects and new issues that negatively impact the safety of the subjects or the research procedure to HEC within 15 calendar days of observing the change. - The sponsor shall promptly report the suggestions by DSMB within 15 calendar days of receiving them.
+- The sponsor shall report any significant change that results in the increase of risk to participants and new issues that negatively impact the safety of the participants or the research procedure to HEC within 15 calendar days of observing the change. - The sponsor shall promptly report the suggestions by DSMB within 15 calendar days of receiving them.

-G. Safety information of Research Product (Investigator's brochure/Package Insert) using Form HEC F56
+G. Safety information of Research Product (Investigator's brochure/Package Insert) using Form HEC F56.1

-H. Reporting internal AEs
+H. Report on local or internal AEs occurring at RIHES